gabrielfalcao/lettuce/docs/tutorial/tables.rst

 In the example above there are 4 steps, in which 3 contains tables.

-Let us pretend that we are using Django_ and write a step definition that uses the table
+Let us pretend that we are using Django_ and write a step definition that uses the table.

 .. highlight:: python